petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/using-workflow-with-publications.md

 {bdg-secondary}`Available Liferay 7.4 U44+/GA44+`

-Publications is fully integrated with Liferay's [Workflow](../../../process-automation/workflow/introduction-to-workflow.md) framework.
-This means you can continue to use custom workflows for reviewing content and pages while Publications is enabled for your system.
-Using Workflow with Publications can help ensure all tracked changes go through the desired approval process before publishing them to production.
+Publications is integrated with Liferay's [Workflow](../../../process-automation/workflow/introduction-to-workflow.md) framework, so you can continue to use custom workflows for reviewing content and pages while Publications is enabled.
+This can help ensure all tracked changes go through the desired approval process before publishing them to production.

 ![Publications is fully integrated with Liferay's Workflow framework.](./using-workflow-with-publications/images/01.png)

-All changes are scoped to the environment where they are made (i.e., production or a publication).
+With Publications, changes are scoped to the environment where they are made (i.e., production or a publication).
 This means content reviewers must have access to the appropriate environment to review and approve changes.
-So, if site contributors make changes in a publication, reviewers must have access to the publication along with the necessary permissions.
+For example, if site contributors make changes in a publication, reviewers must also have access to that publication.
 See [Collaboration on Publications](./collaborating-on-publications.md) for more information about inviting users to a publication and assigning them permissions.

-To help with communication, workflow notifications indicate the environment where contributors have submitted changes for approval.
-Content reviewers must first switch to this environment before they can view and approve the changes.
+When contributors submit changes for approval, workflow notifies content reviewers of the environment where the changes were made.
+They must then switch to the appropriate environment before they can view and approve the changes.

 ![Workflow notifications indicate the environment where changes were made.](./using-workflow-with-publications/images/02.png)

-If you edit content or pages with workflow enabled, reviewers must approve your changes before you can publish them to production.
+Reviewers must approve all changes before publishing them to production.
 Attempting to publish unapproved changes displays an error message.

 ![Attempting to publish unapproved changes displays an error message.](./using-workflow-with-publications/images/03.png)